 Don’t worry about details and small defining strokes until the very end.
-Add them only if really needed to render the object, otherwise trust the viewer’s eye to interpret the item, leave out details that are not necessary.
+Add them only if really needed to render the object, otherwise, trust the viewer’s eye to interpret the item, and leave out details that are not necessary.

 Not everything that is present in a scene needs to be included in a painting.
-Some things are a distraction to the viewer, other things are disruptive for the composition of the painting.
+Some things are a distraction to the viewer, other things are disruptive to the composition of the painting.

-The idea is to create a painting that captures the viewer attention, guiding the eye throughout the composition, using lines, value contrast and color.
+The idea is to create a painting that captures the viewer's attention, guiding the eye throughout the composition, using lines, value contrast, and color.

 A bright or very light object positioned at the edge of the scene can attract the viewer’s eye and keep it there, stopping the flow of the composition.

-- Bushes and trees in “wrong” positions” – feel free to move vegetation around and edit the shape to keep it interesting (i.e. avoid to make trees are all the same shape)
+- Bushes and trees in “wrong” positions” – feel free to move vegetation around and edit the shape to keep it interesting (i.e. avoid making trees all the same shape)

 - Trash cans, mailboxes, buckets, etc. – Sometimes is good to include everything that makes the scene real, but if I am painting a nice park for the natural landscape it offers, I usually leave out all manmade incidental objects.

-- Electric poles, street signs, parked cars, etc. – When painting a cityscape, feel free to edit out some of the non-essential elements that don’t help making the scene recognizable, or that detract from the flow of the painting.
+- Electric poles, street signs, parked cars, etc. – When painting a cityscape, feel free to edit out some of the non-essential elements that don’t help to make the scene recognizable, or that detract from the flow of the painting.

 6. Feel Free to Change the Color of Things